A gift of stock or mutual funds can yield a wealth of benefits for you and for the Nature Trust.

 By directly gifting stocks or mutual funds to the Nature Trust, you avoid capital gains tax on the appreciated value of your donated stocks.
 You also receive a charitable tax deduction for the fair market value of the stocks.
 So you receive significant tax benefits, and the Nature Trust receives the full value of the stocks.

 It’s a very straightforward process.
-Simply print and complete this form and give a copy to the Nature Trust and a copy to your broker.
+Simply complete this fillable form (or print and fill it out by hand) and give a copy to the Nature Trust and a copy to your broker.